mikhailstasyuk/obsidian-notes/music/Phrase.md

 - Music works via expectations we develop when we compare motives and phrases.
+- S
 - The beginning must attract attention.
-Then it evolves, either by carrying the opening motive to
+Then it evolves, either by carrying the opening [[motive]] to a local peak, or else by proposing a prominent motivic contrast.